 No patient information is shared with Migadu.

-Aircall is our phone service provider.
+OpenPhone is our VOIP phone service provider.
 Our phone numbers are hosted with them.
-When we call you — we're doing it through Aircall.
+When we call you — we're doing it through OpenPhone.
 We do not currently use their call recording feature.
 We do make notes of our conversations.

-Patient information is only ever shared with Migadu if you choose to share it on a call.
+Patient information is only ever shared with OpenPhone if you choose to share it on a call.

-ProfitWell is our company analytics provider.
+Paddle (previously Profitwell) is our subscription analytics provider.
 We use them to keep track of our KPIs, such as monthly recurring revenue.
-Your company name, your email address and your billing history is stored in ProfitWell.
+Your company name, your email address and your billing history is stored in Paddle.

 What we store about you and your patients on your iPad(s)